Who were the Assyriologists and what did they find?

 Paul Emile Botta: The First Scientific Archaeologist

-Paul Emile Botta was a French archaeologist who worked in Mesopotamia in the 1840s and 1850s.
+Botta a French archaeologist who worked in Mesopotamia in the 1840s and 1850s.

 He was the first archaeologist to really use scientific methods in his work.
-Botta was also the first to realize that Mesopotamian civilization was much older than had been previously thought.
+As a result, Botta was also the first to realize that Mesopotamian civilization was much older than had been previously thought.

-Botta's discoveries helped to fill in many gaps in our understanding of Assyrian history and culture.
+Botta's discoveries helped to fill in many gaps in the modern understanding of Assyrian history and culture.

-Botta's work was very different from Layard's.
-He used local workers, but he also employed a team of French experts.
+Importantly, Botta's work was very different from Layard's.
+While he used local workers, he also employed a team of French experts.

 This allowed him to carry out his excavations in a much more controlled and scientific manner.